ewendel/elm-workshop/README.md

 As you can see in your browser, the app will fill the screen with an error message if your code does not compile.
 This is a big difference between JavaScript and Elm!
 You will have to run your JavaScript code in the browser to discover any programming mistakes, while Elm will simply not compile with errors.

-Read the error message on screen.
+Study the on-screen error message.

-The creators of Elm have put a lot of energy into creating helpful error messages that guide towards solving the problem.
+The creators of Elm have put a lot of energy into creating helpful error messages that guide towards solving the problem at hand.

 Our app is now telling us that the value of `main` has the wrong type: it is a `String` but it should be either `Html`, `Svg` or `Program`.

 To change the String into Html we'll need to call a function that does exactly that:

-`text "I am going to be a HTML text node, hooray!"`
+`text "Some text here"`
 #### Function calls in Elm

 Unlike JavaScript, Elm uses